Senior nomadic travelers Debbie & Michael can teach any millenial valuable lessons

 “In July of 2013 we rented our house [now sold], sold our sailboat and one of our cars, and reduced our stuff until it fit in a small storage unit.
 We waved goodbye to our family and friends and set off to explore the world!”, they say.

 What’s been their home when traveling for more than 6 years?

-As they recently told newspaper El Comercio, in Peru, the idea to become digital nomads came up from their daughter Mary.
-The couple, well-established in Seattle (he, a sports events organizer; she, a designer running her own company) and leading a fullfilling life, decided to check if it was financially viable to live traveling while renting their house and reducing their living costs drastically.
+As they told the newspaper El Comercio, in Peru, the idea to become digital nomads came up from their daughter Mary.
+The couple, well-established in Seattle (he, a sports events organizer; she, a designer running her own company) and leading a fulfilling life, decided to check if it was financially viable to live traveling while renting their house and reducing their living costs drastically.
 And the answer was, of course, yes!

-How to plan a trip
+How to plan a trip and choose itineraries

 The right time to stop traveling

-“We wake up everyday and ask ourselves if we should keep traveling or stop it.
+“We wake up every day and ask ourselves if we should keep traveling or stop it.
 And we decided to keep traveling.
 We are having fun, learning, we stick to the budget, are healthy, and, above all, very much in love”, Michael completes.